dpsmith/linux/Documentation/security/launch-integrity/principles.rst

 Dynamic Launch Event
 --------------------

 The dynamic launch event is the event, typically a CPU instruction, that triggers the system's dynamic launch mechanism to begin the launch.
 The dynamic launch mechanism is also the RoT for the DRTM trust chain.

 Dynamic Configuration Environment
 ---------------------------------

 The dynamic launch mechanism may have resulted in a reset of a portion of the system.
-To bring the system back to an adequate state for system software the dynamic launch will hand over control to the DCE.
-Prior to handing over this control, the dynamic launch will measure the DCE.
+To bring the system back to an adequate state for system software, the dynamic launch will hand over control to the DCE.
+Prior to handing over this control, the dynamic launch, will measure the DCE.
 Once the DCE is complete it will proceed to measure and then execute the Dynamic Launch Measured Environment (DLME).

 Dynamic Launch Measured Environment
 -----------------------------------

-The DLME is the first system kernel to have control of the system but may not be the last.
-Depending on the usage and configuration, the DLME may be the final/target operating system or it may be a boot loader that will load the final/target operating system.
+The DLME is the first system kernel to have control of the system, but may not be the last.
+Depending on the usage and configuration, the DLME may be the final/target operating system, or it may be a bootloader that will load the final/target operating system.

 Why DRTM